For Immediate Release:

 About AAPA’s Center for Healthcare Leadership and Management (CHLM)

-CHLM works directly with institutions to maximize team-based utilization and optimize PA practice settings.
+CHLM works directly with hospitals and health systems to maximize team based utilization and optimize PA practice settings.
 CHLM provides expertise, analytics, and industry best practices to help their clients evaluate organizational alternatives designed to improve the effectiveness of their provider workforce.
-For more information, visit www.chlm.org and engage through Twitter and LinkedIn.
+For more information, visit www.chlm.org.